tomversluys/Algorithmic-pathfinding-through-a-conflict-zone-in-Yemen/README.md

 # Safe-path-mapping-using-Dijkstras-algorithm

 ### Description:
 Navigating through conflict zones poses significant risks and challenges.
-Using Python, this project applies algorithmic pathfinding to identify the quickest route through a conflict zone in Yemen, avoiding "enemy camps" and conflict-prone areas, inferred from the Cities and Armed Conflict Events (CACE) dataset (2020-2023).
+Using Python, this project applies algorithmic pathfinding to identify the quickest route between "drop off" and "target" locations in a real-world conflict zone in Yemen, avoiding "enemy camps" and conflict-prone areas.
+Conflict data was acquired from the Cities and Armed Conflict Events (CACE) dataset (2020-2023).

 ### Limitations:
 My analysis is simplified and assumes movement is unaffected by terrain.
 In practice, movement ease depends on topography, elevation, water bodies, and the presence of human-made structures such as roads, bridges, and urban areas.